eborgs/bouncing-balls/README.md

 # Bouncing Balls

-A small Java program.
-Simulates bouncing balls using a propper "game-like" loop with double buffered rendering.
+A small Java program that simulates bouncing balls using a "game-like" loop with double buffered rendering.